Joseph Baldwin Academy

 Co-Activities Directors

-The Co-Activities Directors, who live in the residence hall with the students, are responsible for planning and supervising the morning, afternoon, and evening activities.
+The Co-Activities Directors, are responsible for planning and supervising the morning, afternoon, and evening activities.
 Much of their work includes organizing materials and travel for each activity and training preceptors to work individually with students in a variety of athletic, intellectual, creative, and recreational activities.
 The Co-Activities Directors report to the Director.

 Preceptors

-Preceptors — two or three per class — are current or recently graduated Truman students who assist the faculty in the class room and work with students in their class.
-The preceptors live in the residence hall and assist the Co-Activities Directors’ during the morning, afternoon, and evening activities.
+Preceptors — one to three per class — are current or recently graduated Truman students who assist the faculty in the class room and work with students in their class.
+The preceptors live in the residence hall and also assist the Co-Activities Directors’ during the morning, afternoon, and evening activities.

 The majority of our preceptors are nominated by a JBA faculty member to assist in their course and are interviewed individually by the Dean and the Director of the Academy.
-They must meet certain academic standards, have a heart for middle school age students and adhere to certain expectations and standards as set by Truman State University and the Institute for Academic Outreach.
-Along with a nomination to the position of Preceptor, students must also have a letter of recommendation from another campus professor to attest to their work ethic and ability to represent Truman in this role.
-Additionally, a large number of our preceptors are also working towards their Masters degree in Education.
+They must meet certain academic standards, have a heart for middle school age students, and adhere to certain expectations and standards as set by Truman State University and the Institute for Academic Outreach.
+Along with a nomination to the position of Preceptor, students must submit an application, state their reason why they are interested in working with JBA, and provide a letter of recommendation from another campus professor to attest to their work ethic and ability to represent Truman in this role.
+It is interesting to note that a large number of our preceptors are also Masters in Education students.

-- receive certification in CPR / AED and First Aid training
+- receive certification in CPR/AED and First Aid training, updating as necessary

-- pass a van-driving test administered by Truman’s Department of Public Safety to be allowed to assist in transportation
+- pass a van-driving test administered by Truman’s Department of Public Safety, as well as have a motor vehicle background check to ensure they have no moving violations, to be allowed to assist in transportation of students within campus vehicles

-- meet with their faculty member prior to the first day of classes for course expectations
+- meet with their faculty member for course expectations and guidelines to help support the faculty member

-- three days of preparations and trainings by the professional staff and campus departments
+- three days of preparations, orientations, and trainings by the professional staff and campus departments

 - work under their Faculty member for all academic responsibilities

-- under the Director for all other duties and expectations
+- work under the Directors for all other duties and expectations

 Faculty

-The faculty are responsible for their classes.
-They schedule each day’s academic activities, monitor each student’s progress, assign study hall, supervise the academic duties of preceptors and are responsible for class behavior.
-The faculty report directly to the Dean of the Academy.
-Faculty bios are on the course pages JBA Courses.
+The JBA Faculty Members are responsible for their class content, oversight, and coordination with the class Preceptors.
+They schedule each day’s academic activities, monitor each student’s progress, assign study hall, supervise the academic duties of preceptors, as well as working in conjunction with the class preceptors to manage class behavior.
+Faculty members also provide feedback to the student and their family at the end of the Session regarding the overall class, and how the student did during the course.
+All JBA Faculty members report directly to the Dean of the Academy.
+To review the individual faculty bios, please visit the course pages JBA Courses.

 Recent Academy Graduate Feedback: